Responsibility-aware Strategic Reasoning in Probabilistic Multi-Agent Systems: Finding Stable Joint Plans

-\begin{proof} Observe that \Cref{eq:ne-poly} contains a set of polynomial equations with $|\AG|$ variables, where each equation has a degree of at most $|\AG|$.
+\begin{restatable}{theorem}{necomplex} Computing NE joint plan satisfying \rpatl formula $\varphi$ can be done in PSPACE. \end{restatable} \begin{proof} Observe that \Cref{eq:ne-poly} contains a set of polynomial equations with $|\AG|$ variables, where each equation has a degree of at most $|\AG|$.
 This corresponds to the problem of solving a system of polynomial equations which, with the fact that the existential theory of the real numbers is decidable in PSPACE \cite{canny1988some}, can also be solved in PSPACE. \end{proof}

 \begin{example} Continuing Example \ref{eg:br-payoff} (where we use a linear weighted function such that $\lambda_1=1, \lambda_2=0$) for best response calculation, by Theorem \ref{theo:ne}, we have:

 by solving the above NE conditions, we get: